dreamportdev/Osdev-Notes/09_Loading_Elf/01_Elf_Theory.md

 ### Program Header Flags

 At this point we've got the program header's content loaded in the correct place.
 We'll run into an issue if we try to use the loaded program header in this state: we've mapped all program headers in virtual memory as read/write/no-execute.
-This means if we try to execute any of the headers as code (and at least one of them is guarenteed to be code), we'll fault.
+This means if we try to execute any of the headers as code (and at least one of them is guaranteed to be code), we'll fault.
 Some of these headers should be read-only, and some (in the case of code) should be readable and executable.

 While everything could be mapped  as *read* + *write* + *execute*, that's not recommended for security reasons.
 It can also lead to bugs in programs, and potentially cause crashes.